MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-V-Bureau-Ocean-Energy-Management-Department-Interior/subchapter-B-Offshore/part-585-Renewable-Energy-Outer-Continental-Shelf/subpart-C-Issuance-OCS-Renewable-Energy-Leases/subjectgroup-ECFR13083989176cb76-Competitive-Lease-Award-ProcessPreAuction-Provisions/section-585.214.md

 (iv) Requirements for performance under the lease, including site-specific lease stipulations and environmental mitigation measures;

-(2) Steps a bidder must take to ensure eligibility to participate in the auction (e.g.,\> financial forms, bid deposits);
+(2) Steps a bidder must take to ensure eligibility to participate in the auction (e.g. financial forms, bid deposits);

 (3) The availability and potential value of bidding credit(s), if any are offered, and the actions or commitments required to obtain them.